apuu09/jewllwer_shop/README.md

 # jewllwer_shop
-this is the  jwellery shop website
+the  jwellery shop website with admin panel